CPBridge/RIFeatures/README.md

 ### Publications

 This library was used in the following publications:
 * C.P.
+Bridge, “Computer-Aided Analysis of Fetal Cardiac Ultrasound Videos”, DPhil Thesis, University of Oxford, 2017.
+Available on [my website](http://chrispbridge.wordpress.com/publications).
+* C.P.
 Bridge, C. Ioannou, and J.A.
 Noble, “Automated Annotation and Quantitative Description of Ultrasound Videos of the Fetal Heart”, *Medical Image Analysis* 36 (Feb.
 2017), pp. 147-161
+* C.P.
+Bridge, Christos Ioannou, and J.A.
+Noble, “Localizing Cardiac Structures in Fetal Heart Ultrasound Video”, *Machine Learning in Medical Imaging Workshop, MICCAI, 2017*, pp. 246-255.
+Original article available [here](https://link.springer.com/chapter/10.1007/978-3-319-67389-9_29).
+Authors' manuscript available on [my website](http://chrispbridge.wordpress.com/publications).

-If you use this library in your research, please consider citing this paper.
+If you use this library in your research, please consider citing these papers.
 Other relevant publications include:

 * C.P.
 Bridge and J.A.
 Noble, “Object Localisation In Fetal Ultrasound Images Using Invariant Features”.
 Proceedings of the IEEE International Symposium on Biomedical Imaging, New York City, 2015